Episcopal Church of the Redeemer and Graveyard

 Erected 1993 by St. Agnes Chapter Episcopal Church Women, the Episcopal Church of the Redeemer.
 (Marker Number 38-22.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 25, 2011, by Anna Inbody of Columbia, South Carolina.
-This page has been viewed 394 times since then.
+It was originally submitted on September 25, 2011, by Anna Inbody of Columbia, South Carolina.
+This page has been viewed 567 times since then and 48 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 25, 2011, by Anna Inbody of Columbia, South Carolina. • Bill Pfingsten was the editor who published this page.